 6. Sign up for classes

 It is easier to learn in the company of other students because your peers can challenge and support your efforts.
 There are many ASL classes offered but where can I take sign language classes near me?

-I believe that the natural social use of sign languages is easily the best and fastest way to learn ASL.
+I believe that the natural social use of sign language is easily the best and fastest way to learn ASL.
 Try to meet deaf people and sign with them — just use what you know.

 Kids with special needs